 Civil Liberties Australia made a submission to the inquiry.
-Report: http://tinyurl.com/yd9twzfd
+Report: http://tinyurl.com/yd9twzfd which is informed by provisions in the UN Declaration on the Rights of Indigenous Peoples.

 The Qld act will go beyond the ACT act and the Victorian charter by including the rights to health services and education drawn from the International Covenant on Economic, Social and Cultural Rights.